common-voice/commonvoice-fr/STT/CONTRIBUTING.md

 		parameters, etc.
  - `prepare_lm.sh`: prepare text content for producing external scorer.
 This should produce a `sources_lm.txt` file.

+Miscellaneous parameters:
+ - `use_tf_random_gen_state`: set to 0 if your GPU doesn't need to use Tensorflow's CuDNN random generation to train.

 Pay attention to automatic mixed precision: it will speed up the training process (by itself and because it allows to increase batch size).
 However,